Conus calhetinensis

 Conus calhetinensis is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
 They are capable of stinging humans.

 Description

-The size of the shell varies between 9 mm and 11 mm.
+The length of the shell varies between 9 mm and 11 mm.

 Distribution

 This marine species is found in the Atlantic Ocean off Boa Vista Island, Cape Verde.